tashrifapon/tashrifapon/README.md

 <h3 align="center">Software Engineer</h3>
 <p align="left"><img src="https://komarev.com/ghpvc/?username=tashrifapon&label=Profile%20views&color=0e75b6&style=flat" alt="tashrifapon" /></p>

+<p>I am a Full Stack Software Engineer who loves to work in Modern (Python (Flask) and JavaScript) and Traditional/Legacy (.NET – C# and SQL) tech stacks.
+My specialty is in making performant and cost effective solutions.</p>

+<p>I also enjoying data mining.</p>

+<p>At some point, I want to dive into Machine Learning as long as it yields real world value.</p>

 <p>Feel free to check out and clone <a href="https://github.com/tashrifapon/Interactive-Resume">My Best Repo</a>.
 Similarly, <a href="https://github.com/tashrifapon/Python">My Most Starred Repo</a>.
 Both of these are also pinned below.</p>

 <h3 align="left">Languages and Tools:</h3>